 With their new books and counseling training, these librarians are eager to practice “Spiritual Pharmacy.”

 Alan says “What READ is doing makes so much sense!
 People talk about ROI: Return on Investment.
 This is it!
 READ is equipping passionate Ukrainians who already speak Russian and have easy access to borders of countries the rest of us can’t enter.”

-His advice to others is to Give and Pray!
+His encouragement and suggestion to others is to Pray and Give!